gravejester/Communary.Logger/README.md

 - Windows Event Log

 Also includes a log rotation helper function to keep track of maximum file size and number of log files to keep.

+## Usage

+Use New-Log to create a new log, and Write-Log to write to it.
+Both functions have built in help that you can access using the Get-Help cmdlet.